BLB Solicitors

 • the removal or filling in of a ditch;

-It’s clear that the work must relate to the preservation of an existing structure as opposed to building a new house, an extension or a conservatory.
+The work must relate to preserving an existing structure instead of building a new house, an extension or a conservatory.

 The court can refuse to grant access if it could cause your neighbour severe hardship or financial loss.
-Alternatively, it could order you to pay compensation as a condition of allowing access.
+Alternatively, the court may order you to pay compensation as a condition of allowing access.

 It’s also worth noting that it’s not just property owners who can apply for an access order.
-The Act simply refers to “A person…who, for the purpose of carrying out works to any land”.
-So, for example, a contractor could apply.
+The Act refers to “A person…who, for the purpose of carrying out works to any land”.
+So, for example, a contractor can apply.

 Mike Hansom